gohugoio/hugoDocs/content/en/content-management/summaries.md

 ## Automatic summary

-If you do not define the summary manually or in front matter, Hugo automatically defines the summary based on the [`summaryLength`] in your project configuration.
+If you do not define the summary manually or in front matter, Hugo automatically defines the summary based on the [`summaryLength`][] in your project configuration.

-[`summaryLength`]: /configuration/all/#summarylength

 ```text {file="content/example.md"}
 +++